If you’ve ever found yourself wondering how to make a website, you must have also wondered whether it’s worth it in the first place.

 Tip 💡 – If you see your dream domain name available, get it sooner rather than later, or someone else might grab it instead.
 Thankfully, with Zyro, you don’t have to head to a third-party domain registrar, as you can manage your domains from your Zyro dashboard.

 Step 9.
 Save and publish your website

-When it comes to saving your work, Zyro does that for you – all of your changes are saved automatically as you edit your website.
-Meaning you have one less thing to worry about, and can pick up where you left off easily.
+All of your changes are saved automatically as you edit your website, meaning you have one less thing to worry about, and can pick up where you left off easily.